White paperThe Enterprise Framework for Compliant, Scalable AI

 As you scale to the cloud, you need to make critical decisions about the vendor you partner with and understand what aspects of security and risk will be handled by your cloud provider.
 The right vendors will provide stable infrastructure, platforms, and applications and the evidence to demonstrate that stability.
 Security procedures should be formally documented.
 Document management, disaster recovery, and backup and restore systems must be in place.
 Before signing any agreement, make sure you are clear on what your internal IT and Quality teams need to do and what the technology vendor will do.

-Tip 2: Leverage the Vendor activities
+Tip 2: Leverage the vendor activities

 Once you are clear on the activities that your vendor will perform, leverage them.
 The FDA has continuously promoted leveraging vendor documentation to support a risk-based least burdensome approach to software quality.
 The FDA states that if vendor documentation is in place and of good quality, it can and should be leveraged as documented evidence in establishing that the software's core functionality has been validated.